dewoller/user-conference/slides.md

 |Separate house Three bedrooms Number of persons usually resident in family households Two |
 |Total Number of persons usually resident in family households Two                         |
 |Separate house Family households Couple family with no children                           |
 ---
+# How do people take their pills?
+* what is relationship of prescribing data to consumption?

+---